grycap/im/doc/source/dashboard.rst

 ^^^^^^^^^

-This page enables the user to add or delete public SSH Keys to be injected to the deployed VMs to allow him to establish a secure connection between your computer and your virtual server(s).
+This page enables the user to add or delete public SSH Keys to be injected to the deployed VMs to allow him to establish a secure connection between his computer and his virtual server(s).

 The user can manage a set of SSH Keys that will appear in the SSK Keys list as depicted in :ref:`Fig. 4 <_figure_dash_ssh_key_list>`.
-The user can delete the existing SSH Keys or add new ones using the "New SSH Key" Button.
+The user can delete the existing SSH Keys from the list or add new ones using the "New SSH Key" Button on the top-right of the page.

 .. _figure_dash_ssh_key_list:
 .. figure:: images/dash_ssh_key_list.png

    Fig 4.
 SSH Keys list.

-If the "New SSH Key" :ref:`Fig. 5 <_figure_dash_ssh_key_add>` will be shown, enabling the user to add a new key setting a description that will be shown in the list.
+If the "New SSH Key" a new modal form (:ref:`Fig. 5 <_figure_dash_ssh_key_add>`) will be shown, enabling the user to add a new key, setting a description that will be shown in the list.

 .. _figure_dash_ssh_key_add:
 .. figure:: images/dash_ssh_key_add.png

    Fig 5.
 Add a new SSH Key.

 TOSCA Templates
 ^^^^^^^^^^^^^^^^